deb991/youtubeDownloader/README.md

 # youtubeDownloader
-An youtube Downloader based on cmmmand line &amp; provide full functional features to the user.

-Simply download the zip file & then extract it to any location to your PC.
-If possible create a short cut of Youtube downloader exe to your desktop.

-All sone, there is no any further stage.
+Finally, The Downloader has been updated as video & audio downloader.
+Coding is fun.

+Please find the below mention stages, its easy & low memory consumption.

 ================================================================

 Step 1:
+First we need to decide weather we need the video or, audio for download.
+Here are 2 options,

+1 for Video.
+2 for Audio.

+We need to input our choice, in numeric mode.

+step 2:

 Provide link into command prompt & press 1 white space.

-step 2:
+(This was most time consuming stage during the upgradation.)

 after process user data, it will provide available video quality into that same screen.
 Please choose by providing number.
+Actually this time our numeric choice will based on apps prefference & available quality.

+The above mention step is only for video download.
+For Audio Download, there is no any further step like this.

 step 3:

-Now please providedownload location.
+Now please provide download location.

-N.B: After download finishesthe command line will disappear.
+N.B: After download finishes the command line will disappear.

 That's all.
 Enjoy:::::::::::